calcpage/MPI4PY-RPI-Raspberry-PI/README.md

 Then we ran flops.f from pelican HPC on our RPI to see how it worked. mypi_serial.py and mypi_mpi is our translation of flops.f quadrature section from fortran to python.
 Next we will try to make our own mandelbrot fractal: mandel_serial.py and mandel_mpi.py!
+Please see my blog for more info, http://shadowfaxrant.blogspot.com